 Use the HELP command to access the interactive Connect:Direct HP NonStop Help facility.
-For help using a specific Connect:Direct HP NonStop command or Process statement, enter the command or Process statement name after the HELP command.
+For help using a specific Connect:Direct HP NonStop command or Process statement, enter the command or Process statement name after the HELP command or Browser pull-down menu.
 For a listing of all Connect:Direct HP NonStop commands and statements, enter ALL after the HELP command.